UN report accuses Israel of sexual violence against Palestinians. Netanyahu claims anti-Israel bias

-GENEVA — (AP) — United Nations-backed human rights experts on Thursday accused Israel of "the systematic use of sexual, reproductive and other gender-based violence" in its war with Hamas in the Gaza Strip.
+GENEVA — United Nations-backed human rights experts on Thursday accused Israel of “the systematic use of sexual, reproductive and other gender-based violence” in its war with Hamas in the Gaza Strip.

 The allegations came in one of the most extensive reports of its kind on the issue since Hamas’ Oct.
 7, 2023, attack on southern Israel ignited the war.